letisiaelias-beep/requirement-analysis/README.md

 - **Actors:** Guest/User, Host, Admin, Payment Gateway
 - **Use Cases:** Register / Login, Search Properties, View Property Details, Book Property, Make Payment, Manage Bookings, Add/Edit Property (Host), Manage Users (Admin), Send Notifications

-Below is the diagram for the booking system.
-Save/export it as `alx-booking-uc.png` and place it in the repository root.
-Then include the image as shown.

 ![Use Case Diagram](alx-booking-uc.png)